MattCzyr/CSCI-4470/labs/lab01/lab01.md

 pirating the music, that the RIAA had a stronger case against.
 It seems likely that they went after Jesse because he was either the least likely to fight the case, or because they didn't understand exactly what he had built and how it worked.
 However, this does not excuse their actions.
-As absurd as it is, I guess we should all consider how we could be liable for how others choose to use the infrastructure we build.
+One takeaway from this is that we should all consider how we could be liable for how others choose to use the infrastructure we build.
 It's definitely something I will continue to think about.